-Bond Apatite® is a composite graft, made of 3D Bond™ matrix mixed with HA granules in a controlled particle size distribution, intended to fill or augment a large diversity of osseous defects.
+Bond Apatite® is a composite graft, made of 3D Bond™ matrix mixed with HA granules in a controlled particle size distribution, intended to fill or augment a vast diversity of osseous defects.

-Bond Apatite is a composite graft composed of 2/3 biphasic calcium sulfate cement matrix’s and 1/3 hydroxyapatite granules in different sizes and shapes.
+Bond Apatite is a composite graft composed of 2/3 biphasic calcium sulfate cement matrices and 1/3 hydroxyapatite granules in different sizes and shapes.

 Bond Apatite® can be used in a wide diversity of osseous defects, including medium and large size defects such as dehiscence, fenestration cases, lateral augmentations (horizontal crest widening), small or medium sizes of sinus cavities, or as lateral bone window closure in some very large sinus cavities, periodontal bone defects, filling of bony defects pre-implant placement, or simultaneously with implant placement, filling a cavity post cyst removal, ridge augmentations, bone splits, etc.

 No. After placing the cement in place and pressing above for setting and hardening, you should not.
-The graft porosity and its hygroscopic ability will seep inside of the blood immediately
+The graft porosity and its hygroscopic ability will allow blood to seep inside immediately.

 The setting time is approximately 3-5 minutes.